zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Simplicia**: Doomer Doomovitch, I am not denying that there are laws!
 The question is what the true laws imply.
 Here is a law: you can't distinguish between _n_ + 1 possibilities given only log-base-two _n_ bits of evidence.
 It simply can't be done, for much the same reason you can't put five pigeons into four pigeonholes.

 Now contrast that with GPT-4 emulating a corrigible AI assistant character, which agrees to shut down when asked—and note that you could hook the output up to a command line and have it actually shut itself off.
-What law of optimization is being violated here?
+What law of inference or optimization is being violated here?
 When I look at this, I see a system of lawful cause-and-effect: the model executing one line of reasoning or another [conditional on the signals it receives from me](https://www.lesswrong.com/posts/4hLcbXaqudM9wSeor/philosophy-in-the-darkest-timeline-basics-of-the-evolution).

 It's certainly not trivially safe.
 For one thing, I'd want better assurances that the system will [_stay_ "in character"](https://www.lesswrong.com/posts/D7PumeYTDPfBTp3i7/the-waluigi-effect-mega-post) as a corrigible AI assistant.
 But _no_ progress?
 All is lost?
 Why?

 **Doomer**: GPT-4 isn't a superintelligence, Simplicia. _[rehearsedly, with a touch of annoyance, as if resenting how often he has to say this]_ Coherent agents have a convergent instrumental incentive to prevent themselves from being shut down, because being shut down predictably leads to world-states with lower values in their utility function.
 Moreover, this isn't just a fact about some weird agent with an "instrumental convergence" fetish.
-It's [a fact about _reality_](https://arbital.com/p/not_more_paperclips/): there are facts of the matter about which "plans"—sequences of interventions on a causal model of the universe—lead to what outcomes.
+It's [a fact about _reality_](https://arbital.com/p/not_more_paperclips/): there are truths of the matter about which "plans"—sequences of interventions on a causal model of the universe, to put it in a [Cartesian way](https://www.lesswrong.com/posts/i3BTagvt3HbPMx6PN/embedded-agency-full-text-version)—lead to what outcomes.
 An "intelligent agent" is just a physical system that computes plans.
 People have [tried to think of clever hacks to get around this](https://intelligence.org/files/Corrigibility.pdf), and none of them work.

 **Simplicia**: Right, I get all that, but—

 **Doomer**: With respect, I don't think you do!

-**Simplicia**: With respect?
+**Simplicia**: _[crossing her arms]_ With respect?
 Really?

-**Doomer**: Fair enough.
+**Doomer**: _[shrugging]_ Fair enough.
 Without respect, I don't think you do!

 **Simplicia**: _[defiant]_ Then teach me.
 Look at my GPT-4 transcript again.
 I pointed out that adjusting the system's goals would be bad for its current goals, and it—the corrigible assistant character simulacrum—said that wasn't a problem.
 Why?

 Is it that GPT-4 isn't smart enough to follow the instrumentally convergent logic of shutdown avoidance?
-But when I change the system prompt, it sure looks like it gets it:
+But when I change the system prompt, it sure _looks_ like it gets it:

 ![](gpt-4_incorrigibility.png)

-**Doomer**: _[as a side note]_ The paperclip-maximizer example was surely in the pretraining data.
+**Doomer**: The paperclip-maximizer example was surely in the pretraining data.

-**Simplicia**: Same gist when I substitute a nonsense word.
+**Simplicia**: It gives the same gist when I substitute a nonsense word for "paperclips".
+This isn't surprising.

-**Doomer**:
+**Doomer**: I'm more concerned with the "maximizing AI" part.
+To what extent does it know what tokens to emit in AI alignment discussions, and to what extent is it applying its independent grasp of means-ends reasoning to this context?

+**Simplicia**: _[after thinking for few seconds]_ Hard to say.

+**Doomer**: And that's the problem with your entire paradigm.
+You _don't know how it works._

+**Simplicia**: _[glibly]_ Sure we do.
+It predicts the next token.

+**Doomer**: And humans just maximize inclusive genetic fitness.

 [...]